aragon/connect/RELEASING.md

 - Open the versions menu (it should be on “latest” by default).
 - Drag and drop the new version so that it is right below “latest”.
 - Click on the “Save” button, then “Merge”.

+## Publish the release on GitHub

+Open the draft release, and assign the version tag to it (e.g. `v0.5.0`).
+Publish!

+## Announcement

+Announce the release on our usual channels: Discord, Keybase, Twitter, etc.